 The following rules apply whenever you write a proof.
+I may refer to them, by number, in my comments on your homework and exams.
 Keep these rules handy so that you may refer to them as you write your proofs.